General information about syphilis, including fact sheets, symptoms, complications, and treatment.

 Syphilis & MSM (Men Who Have Sex With Men) - CDC Fact Sheet

 Important information about syphilis for gay, bisexual, and other men who have sex with men (MSM).

 - Syphilis can be cured if it is diagnosed early and treated with prescription medication.

 - However, while treatment will prevent further damage, it will not repair damage already caused by late stage syphilis.

 - Untreated syphilis can be fatal.

-- Syphilis greatly increases the chance of either getting or spreading HIV.
+- Syphilis greatly increases the chance of HIV transmission.

-- People who are HIV+ may develop neurosyphilis faster than those who are negative.
+- People living with HIV may develop neurosyphilis faster than those who are negative.

 - In addition, untreated syphilis during pregnancy may spread to the developing baby.
 This is called congenital syphilis.